 Consider single-source tooling for high-volume parts — fixture/tooling investments reduce per-piece cost for tighter tolerances.

-If a vendor cannot provide capability data, assume conservative capability and validate with prototypes — underestimating process variability is costly.
+If a vendor cannot provide capability data, assume conservative capability and

 Tolerance allocation is a trade-off: cost vs. risk.
 Use sensitivity, cost curves, and process capability to make data-driven decisions.
 Weighted allocation guided by marginal-cost balance typically outperforms equal splits.
 Always validate allocations with vendors and prototypes.